 If you struggle to find an approach to time management that you can commit to fully, try combining the ideas of a few different philosophies to create the perfect time management and productivity tool for you.

-3. Find Your Productivity Zone
+Find Your Productivity Zone

-Some people are the most productive first thing in the morning, when their minds are fresh and before everyone else is awake.
+Some people are the most productive first thing in the morning, when their minds are fresh and before everyone else is fully awake.
 Some people prefer digging into important work mid-day when their momentum is full-throttle, and still, others are night owls who leave the most important work for the end of the day when ideas and concepts have had time to settle.

 Track Your Time

 Time tracking with a dedicated time tracking tool can be an excellent way to manage time, even when you don't need to track your time spent on the client or billable work.
-Tracking your time across the board can help you increase productivity in two powerful ways.
-First, time tracking can keep you focused on the task you're working on right at that moment.
-After all, there's no better concentration reminder than a ticking clock.